‘Big Brother’ Fans Freak Out As CBS Drops Clues About The Identities Of The All-Star Houseguests

 The second quote, printed on a blue backing, had a past player lamenting over the fact that on his or her first go-around, their gameplay was “majorly distracted” by a showmance.

-And the third line, displayed on a hot pink background, was from an excited houseguest who was ready to play Big Brother on a “new day.”
-For this one, fans place the emphasis on the “day,” as in Da’Vonne Rogers, a beloved fan-favorite who goes by a cute nickname.
+The third line, displayed on a hot pink background, was from an excited houseguest who was ready to play Big Brother on a “new day.”
+For this one, fans placed the emphasis on the “day,” as in Da’Vonne Rogers, a beloved fan-favorite who goes by a cute nickname.

 ‘We all know it’s Mama Day,” one fan wrote.